sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 ## Wrapping Up

 We hope building tic-tac-toe has made you feel as free as this horse.
 As burgeoning programmers, she really embodies us, doesn't she?
 Once a user, stuck in someone else's manufactured fence/browser.
-Now with the critical skills and know-how to blast outta the artificial boundaries and enter the wide world of development!
+Now with the critical skills and know-how to blast outta' the artificial boundaries and enter the wide world of web development!

 <a href="http://forgifs.com" target="_blank"><div style="text-align:center"><img src="http://forgifs.com/gallery/d/260747-2/Horse-sliding-escape.gif?" alt="forgifs.com"/></div></a>